What Is Collision Insurance?

 Collision insurance is coverage that helps pay to repair or replace your car if it is damaged in an accident involving a collision with another car, tree, fence, or other objects.
 Collision insurance is not required by any state law, but if your car is under lease or loan, your lender may require it.
-Even though collision insurance is not required, drivers should still consider purchasing collision car insurance in order to protect their finances in the event of an accident.
+Even though collision insurance is optional, drivers should still consider purchasing collision car insurance in order to protect their finances in the event of an accident.

 |Collisions with objects, such as fences or trees||Damage to another person’s vehicle|